RMITJake/SEPM-A2/README.md

 ## Files
 As the project is pure Java and there is no scope to write SQL queries, data persistence will be handled through standalone files which will act in place of database tables.
-Each file will be a list of records reflecting the structure of it's associated class.
+<br/>Each file will be a list of records reflecting the structure of it's associated class.

 ---
 # User Guide